Aadv1k/JavaSheet/README.md

 # Spreadsheet engine

-This is an attempt at building a spreadhsheet engine, akin to projects like the [OnlyOffice](https://onlyoffice.com).
+This is an attempt at building a spreadhsheet engine entirely using the canvas.

 ## Basic features